wagtail/wagtail/docs/getting_started/tutorial.rst

 ``{% for post in page.get_children %}`` to ``{% for post in blogpages %}``

 Now try unpublishing one of your posts - it should disappear from the blog index page.
-The remaining posts should now be sorted with the most recently modified posts first.
+The remaining posts should now be sorted with the most recently published posts first.

 Images